Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Surrogate-based unweighting: Implementation, Validation and Results

 In Tab.~\ref{tab:ResultsWjets} we compile the performance measures for unweighted event generation separately for the three considered $W$+4~jets partonic channels.
 They are determined from samples of 100k events generated with the standard and the NN surrogate approach.

 Notably, for all three processes the standard unweighting efficiency is lower than for the $Z$+4~jets channel.
 For the process with four external gluons the evaluation of the surrogate model is again more than $600$ times faster than the full weight calculation.
 However, for the other two cases we achieve speed-up factors of $162$ and $25$ only.
 These lower gains originate from shorter evaluation times for the full weights of $20\,$ms for $d d \to e^- \bar{\nu}_e g g d u$ and $3\,$ms for $u d \to e^- \bar{\nu}_e d u u \bar{d}$, while the NN surrogate takes about $0.12\,$ms for {\emph{each}} channel.
 While the maxima $x^\text{med}_\text{max}$ are all of a similar size as in the $Z$+4~jets case, the values for $x^\text{p.m.}_\text{max}$ are significantly higher, ranging up to $1650$ for $u d \to e^- \bar{\nu}_e d u u \bar{d}$.
 This suggests that the NN provides an inferior approximation of the weights for the processes and fiducial phase space considered here.
-To illustrate this we show in Fig.~\ref{fig:NNweightDistributionWjets} the distribution of $x=w/s$ for 1M events for the process $d d \to e^- \bar{\nu}_e g g d u$.
-When comparing to Fig.~\ref{fig:NNweightDistributionZjets} we indeed observe a broader distribution that exhibits more pronounced tails.
+To illustrate this we show in Fig.~\ref{fig:NNxHistoWjets} the distribution of $x=w/s$ for 1M events for the process $d d \to e^- \bar{\nu}_e g g d u$.
+When comparing to Fig.~\ref{fig:NNxHistoZjets} we indeed observe a broader distribution that exhibits more pronounced tails.
 The two vertical lines indicate the values of $x^\text{p.m.}_\text{max}$ (dashed) and $x^\text{med}_\text{max}$ (dotted).
+By comparing the relationship between $x$ and $w$ shown in Fig.~\ref{fig:NNxvswWjets} to the one shown in Fig~\ref{fig:NNxvswZjets}, we see that the spread of $x$-values is much broader overall.
+However, otherwise it shows a similar behaviour with the more extreme values of $x$ corresponding to small values of $w$.

 The efficiencies of the initial unweighting step are also consistently lower than for the neutral gauge-boson channel.
 In particular for the process without external gluons, where $\langle t_\text{full}\rangle/\langle t_\text{surr}\rangle$ is 'only' $25$, the factor of three between $\epsilon_\text{full}$ and $\epsilon_\text{1st,surr}$ might not be negligible.
 As expected given the larger values of $x^\text{p.m.}_\text{max}$ the corresponding efficiencies for the second unweighting step are all below $1\,\%$, \emph{i.e.}\ as low as $2\,\permil$ for $u d \to e^- \bar{\nu}_e d u u \bar{d}$.
 However, for the median-reduced maximum the situation improves significantly, with $\epsilon_\text{2nd,surr}^\text{med}$ in the range of $5-8\,\%$.
 This efficiency improvement comes at the expense of the statistical power of the sample.
 While in the quantile approach the resulting $\alpha^\text{p.m.}$ factors are very close to unity, \emph{i.e.}\ the effective sample size is larger than $99.5$\% of a true unit-weight sample, we observe more significant fractions of overweights with the median approach.
 This is true in particular for $d d \to e^- \bar{\nu}_e g g d u$ ($N_\text{eff}\approx 82\% N$) and $u d \to e^- \bar{\nu}_e d u u \bar{d}$ ($N_\text{eff}\approx 43\% N$).